 It's been years since scientists at the Harvard Stem Cell Institute used a technique known as parabiosis (brace yourselves: they surgically 'attacked' a young mouse with an old one).
 The purpose?
 See what would happen to the tissues of both mice when their blood was shared.
 Frankenstein, step aside.

 It was not a crazy experiment or a random attempt: they knew from previous research that putting young blood into older mice made them biologically younger, and that in contrast young mice exposed to old blood aged faster.
-Harvard researchers, Amy Wagers e Richard Lee, they found that the old mouse's heart tissue had been repaired, becoming young again, ditto for the size of the organ.
+Harvard researchers, Amy Wagers e Richard Lee, they discovered that the old mouse's heart tissue had been repaired, becoming young again, as was the size of the organ.

 First question: what magic is this?
 Answer: a protein.

-"We all wondered: what is the magical substance contained in the blood?"
+“We've all asked ourselves: what is the magical substance contained in blood?”
 He says Lee Rubin, professor of regenerative medicine at Harvard.
-The "magic" identified was a protein, Gdf11, one of the tens of thousands produced in the human body.
+The “magic” identified was a protein, Gdf11, one of the tens of thousands produced in the human body.

 Second question